-Public sector employees and board members need to be aware of Aboriginal and Torres Strait Islander culture, history and experiences so they perform their work in a culturally informed way.
+It is important to be aware of Aboriginal and Torres Strait Islander culture, history and experiences to work in a culturally informed way.

-A training resource has been designed for this purpose and is an engaging and interesting way to learn about the world’s oldest continuous culture.
+Cultural awareness training is mandatory for public sector employees and board members under Commissioner’s Instruction 29.
+The Commission’s training resource is an engaging and interesting way to meet this requirement and learn about the world’s oldest continuous culture.

-While it was developed on Whadjuk Noongar country, it aims to reflect common beliefs and shared experiences of Aboriginal and Torres Strait Islander people across Australia.
+While the resource was developed on Whadjuk Noongar country, it aims to reflect common beliefs and shared experiences of Aboriginal and Torres Strait Islander people across Australia.
 It has been endorsed by the Aboriginal Advisory Council of Western Australia.

 The resource supports the Aboriginal and Torres Strait Islander people action plan, one of 6 plans under the Workforce Diversification and Inclusion Strategy for WA Public Sector Employment 2020-2025.